 To make an interlending request you need to:

-1. Go to the Library Portal and select 'view your account.'
+1. Go to the Library Portal Home Page and select 'VIEW YOUR ACCOUNT.'

 2. Login via the ziggurat page.

-4. Click on create request and you will then have the option to request a book, journal article or book chapter.
+3. Go to the REQUESTED tab and click on CREATE REQUEST.
+You will then have the option to request a book, journal article or book chapter.

-Your ILL dashboard displays all the requests you have made via Interlending since 17 December 2019.
-It enables you to both keep track of progress with live requests and also review past requests.
+The REQUESTED tab displays all the requests you have made via Interlending since 17 December 2019.
+It enables you to keep track of progress with live requests and review past ones.

-In transit - items a library has agreed to supply and they are on the way to us
+In transit - An item a library has agreed to supply and it is on the way to us.

 Available to view - An article/ book chapter is available to download.